The Four Milestones of 2025

 Here is our dinner at the GW Restaurant in Washington, CT.

 For our trip to Manchester, VT, Lew and I stayed at the Equinox Resort.
 It was our first trip without Little Lewie since he was born 17 years ago!
-I chose the resort because we knew it well — we went on vacation here fifteen years ago, when Lewie was only two years old.
+I chose the resort because we knew it well — we went on vacation here fifteen years ago, when Lewie was less than two years old.

 It was interesting going to the same place without a toddler.
 For one, Lew and I had a chance to dine out at several restaurants and explore the town--something we didn't have the luxury of doing with a squirmy little one in tow.
 Second, I had a chance to go for both a massage and a yoga hike!
 The massage was planned, but the yoga hike was completely spontaneous.
 The resort offered it as a complementary service.
 Once I learned the details (hiking half an hour uphill to a mountain lake for an hour of yoga before hiking back down), I was all in.
 The BEST part of the experience is that when I arrived at the meeting point on Monday morning, I learned that I had the yoga instructor all to myself.
 We clicked immediately, as if we had been best friends for an eternity, and she showed me a few gentle yoga moves I could do at home to unwind.